Memory Layer¶

 The existing bidirectional enrichment middleware automatically attaches relevant memories to toolkit responses.
 When a Trino query, DataHub lookup, or S3 operation returns results containing DataHub URNs, the middleware recalls memories linked to those entities and appends them as a memory_context content block.

-No explicit memory_recall call is needed for this — it happens transparently on every enriched tool response.
+No explicit recall call is needed for this; it happens transparently on every enriched tool response.

 Staleness Detection¶